ONSdigital/rm-packer/README.md

   "aws_secret_key": "...",
   "chef_environment": "...",
   "region": "eu-west-1",
+  "source_ami": "...",
   "subnet_id": "subnet-...",
   "vpc_id": "vpc-..."
 }
 ```

+## Building Base OS
+A Packer template is included for building a CentOS 7 base OS stack that includes some `/etc/hosts` entries.
+This AMI is used as the source AMI by the other templates.
+Accordingly its AMI ID must be specified in the `aws-variables.json` file described above.
+Build the Base OS AMI using:

+  `./base-os.sh`

 ## Building Respondent Home
 Edit the path `/home/centos/code/respondent-home-ui` on the first line of `respondent-home.sh` to match the path to the Respondent Home Git repository on your machine so that the Git commit SHA can be stored in an environment variable ready for Packer to insert it into the AMI description.
 Build the AMI using: